U.S. stocks end mixed as Dow recovers on strong economic data

 "Investors have to change their mindset and understand that tech is going to be a longer trade now.
 They're unlikely to see that 20% pop in Apple in the next couple of months," said Sylvia Jablonski, chief investment officer at Defiance ETFs.

-Bitcoin dropped after China’s Vice Premier Liu He said his government will crack down on the virtual currency’s mining and trading activities.
-Cryptocurrency-related stocks such as Coinbase Global fell by 3.9%.
+Bitcoin dropped after China's Vice Premier Liu He said his government will crack down on the virtual currency's mining and trading activities.
+Cryptocurrency-related stocks such as Coinbase Global (COIN.O) fell by 3.9%. read more

-Ford Motor Co surged by 6.7% in its biggest one-day gain since December after it announced plans on Thursday to form a battery joint venture in the United States with South Korean battery maker SK Innovation to support its electric vehicle rollout, confirming a Reuters report earlier.
+Ford Motor Co (F.N)surged by 6.7% in its biggest one-day gain since December after it announced plans on Thursday to form a battery joint venture in the United States with South Korean battery maker SK Innovation (096770.KS) to support its electric vehicle rollout, confirming a Reuters report earlier.

-Nvidia Corp added 2.6% after announcing a four-for-one stock split, as it looks to make its stock less expensive for investors.
+Nvidia Corp (NVDA.O) added 2.6% after announcing a four-for-one stock split, as it looks to make its stock less expensive for investors. read more

 Volume on U.S. exchanges was 9.08 billion shares.
 Advancing issues outnumbered declining ones on the NYSE by a 1.46-to-1 ratio; on Nasdaq, a 1.26-to-1 ratio favored advancers.